sitewhere/sitewhere-documentation/docs/platform/microservice-overview.md

 ### Device Registration

-The multitenant device registration microservice ingests data from a Kafka topic populated by the inbound processing microservice when events reference a hardware id for a device that is not currently registered in the system.
+The multitenant device registration microservice ingests data from a Kafka topic populated by the inbound processing microservice when events reference a _device token_ for a device that is not currently registered in the system.
 Each tenant engine has a device registration manager which may be configured to indicate how unregistered devices are to be treated.
 The device registration manager processes each inbound